Politics and International Relations, MA

 Why Study Politics and International Relations?

-• Teaching staff with specialist expertise in political parties and elections, democracy and democratisation, energy politics, European politics, integration and regionalism, human rights, interest groups, modernity and religion, international political economy, nationalism, conflict resolution, regional international relations and security studies.
+• Learn from experts with specialisms in political parties and elections, democracy and democratisation, energy politics, European politics, integration and regionalism, human rights, interest groups, modernity and religion, international political economy, nationalism, conflict resolution, regional international relations and security studies

 • Opportunities to take advantage of spending your second year studying abroad, in Europe, Japan, Hong Kong or North America.

-• A vibrant Politics & International Relations Society that hosts exciting debates throughout the academic year as well as international trips.
+• Join the vibrant Politics & International Relations Society that hosts exciting debates throughout the academic year as well as international trips.

-• All the history and legacy of being part of a university developed over 500 years of national and international political turbulence, social change and emerging democracy.
+• Study at a university which has developed over 500 years of national and international political turbulence, social change and emerging democracy.

 What Our Students Say